Pelvic Organ Prolapse Symptoms | Signs Women Should Know

 With awareness, supportive habits, and medical guidance, women can maintain confidence and protect pelvic health.
 Open conversations help break taboos and encourage early action.

-Dr. Baessler co-founded Yeda and heads multiple pelvic floor centers in Berlin.
-Her research focuses on prevention and minimally invasive treatments for pelvic floor issues.
+Urogynecologist, Head of Berlin Pelvic floor center.
+Her research focuses on prevention, conservative and minimally invasive treatments for pelvic floor issues.

 WANT TO LEARN MORE ABOUT PELVIC WELLBEING?